commercetools/merchant-center-application-kit/.changeset/lazy-jokes-train.md

 '@commercetools-frontend/mc-html-template': patch
 ---

-Adjust Google Fonts loader URL.
-Removed "Open Sans" since we're not using it anymore.
+Adjust Google Fonts loader URL to not use the `slant` query parameter.